nickborrello/NEVI-Search-Tool/README.md

 The research and tool development were **sponsored by Atlas Public Policy** to assist in accelerating EV adoption and infrastructure analysis.

-Recent enhancements include migration to PyQt6, upgraded PDF processing with PyMuPDF, addition of fuzzy and semantic search modes, NLP preprocessing, and persistent user settings.
+Recent enhancements include migration to PyQt6, upgraded PDF processing with PyMuPDF, addition of fuzzy search modes, NLP preprocessing, and persistent user settings.

 ---